jackie-scholl/sloc-shields/README.md

 ### WIP

-This project works, is.
+This project works right now for the most part.
 There's no documentation or testing, but you can see from the shield above that it works, roughly.

 ### Purpose